mp4nguyen/remotemethod/README.md

 ## 3. Cluster server

+    * CLuster class:

+    - var remoteMethod = require('RemoteMethod');

+    - var cluster = new remoteMethod.Cluster(clusterOptions,master,worker):

+        + clusterOptions is an object with clusterOptions.numberOfWorkers: define the number of worker will run in the server

+        + master: is a function that will run on the master

+        + worker: is a function that will run on the worker

+    * RequesterMaster class: is a class that must run on the master function of the cluster
+        - var RequestMaster = remoteMethod.RequesterMaster;

+        - var r1 = new RequestMaster(reqInfo,workers,port):

+            + reqInfo: is an object that define the service name : {serviceName:'res1'}

+            + workers: is array of workers that is given by master function

+            + port: this is starting port that the requester will search the available port from that

+    * RequesterWorker class:

+        - var RequesterWorker = remoteMethod.RequesterWorker;

+        - var req = new remoteMethod.RequesterWorker({serviceName:<servicename that the requester needs>});

+        - req.send({type:<type of service providing by responder>, para: <object of parameter will send to the responder>}, cb(res) );

+    * ResponderMaster class:

+        - var ResponderMaster = remoteMethod.ResponderMaster;

+        - var req = new ResponderMaster(resInfo,workers):

+            + resInfo: is an object that define the service name : {serviceName:'res1'}

+            + workers: is array of workers that is given by master function

+    * ResponderWorker class:

+        - var remoteMethod = require('RemoteMethod');

+        - var Responder = remoteMethod.ResponderWorker;

+        - var res = new ResponderWorker({serviceName:<serviceName that the responder will provide to requesters>});

+        - res.on(<type of service>, cb(req, cb));

+            + res: is an object that requester send to responder including: Type of request and parameter

+            + cb: return the value to the requester

 the source code is placed in example folder

 send request server -> cluster requester server <-> cluster responder servers